 I remember the first time I ever played Civilization II.

 At that point in my life, I studiously avoided purchasing video games – for several reasons.
 First, I wasn’t making a whole lot of money and my budget didn’t need a new category of expenditure.
 Second, I knew it had the potential to become a massive time suck and I didn’t want to go down that route.
-I already had some bad Minesweeper and Solitaire habits, and the addition of designer drugs to that mix didn’t seem helpful.
+I already had some bad Minesweeper and Solitaire habits and the adding designer drugs to that mix didn’t seem helpful.

 He then tried to push a new game, that he said was like Empire but more to it.
 Civilization had much more than just building units.
 It sounded more enticing than Empire, but I also gave it a pass.